marcostoll/FF-DataStructures/readme.md

 `ArrayAccess` interface that lets you use instances of this class like an array.

     use FF\DataStructures\IndexedCollection;

     $myCollection = new IndexCollection(['foo', 'bar', 'baz' => 42]);

     var_dump(
         $myCollection[0],
         $myCollection[1],
         $myCollection['baz]
     );

 **Beware**: An `IndexedCollection` instance is not aware of any ordering within its set of elements.

 ### Ordered Collection

-On top of the `IndexedCollection` their is the `OrderedCollection`.
+On top of the `IndexedCollection` there is the `OrderedCollection`.
 This class comes with an implementation of an ordered set of elements.
 So it's aware of its first or last element and lets you `append()` new elements to the end of its set or `truncate()` the amount of stored elements to a specific length.
-It event comes with a set of methods the use it as a stack.
+It even comes with a set of methods the use it as a stack.

     use FF\DataStructures\OrderedCollection;

     $myCollection = new OrderedCollection();

     $myCollection->push('foo')->push('bar')->unshift('baz');    // contains now 'baz', foo', 'bar' var_dump($myCollection->pop());                             // contains now 'baz', 'foo'
     var_dump($myCollection->shift());                           // contains now 'foo'

 # Road Map